Vincent Martin Bonventre: Education

 Bonventre received his B.S. from Union College in 1972 where he studied electrical engineering and chemistry.

-Bonventre also holds several postgraduate degrees.
+Bonventre received a Juris Doctor in 1976 from Brooklyn Law School where he was active in the Moot Court Honor Society and the International Law Society.
+He received the Phi Alpha Delta International Legal Fraternity scholarship and won American Jurisprudence Awards, including one for Criminal Procedure, which has since been an area of his concentration.

 He attended graduate school at the University of Virginia, earning a Master of Arts in public administration in 1981 and a Ph.D. in government in 2003, studying under Henry J. Abraham and David M. O'Brien.
 His doctoral dissertation focused on discerning the ideological views of judges based on their voting patterns, a theme that would continue throughout his later scholarship.
 While a PhD student, he was appointed Acting Assistant Professor of Government and taught courses in constitutional law and history.

-Prior to graduate school, Bonventre received a Juris Doctor in 1976 from Brooklyn Law School where he was active in the Moot Court Honor Society and the International Law Society.
-He received the Phi Alpha Delta International Legal Fraternity scholarship and won American Jurisprudence Awards, including one for Criminal Procedure, which has since been an area of his concentration.

 Career

 From 1970 to 1973, Bonventre served in the United States Army, earning a commission from Officers Candidate School at Fort Benning.
 He was assigned to Fort Huachuca, where he taught on the faculty of the Army Intelligence Center and School.
 After earning law school, Bonventre returned to the Army in 1977 as criminal trial counsel in the Judge Advocate General's Corps.
 While there he held the offices of Chief of Prosecution and Chief of Defense.
 Bonventre would serve in the JAG Corps until 1980.

 Starting in 1983, Bonventre began clerking at the New York Court of Appeals.
-He would clerk for Judge Matthew J. Jasen from 1983 to 1985 and Judge Stewart F. Hancock Jr. in 1986, and again from 1987 to 1990.
+He clerked for Judge Matthew J. Jasen from 1983 to 1985 and Judge Stewart F. Hancock Jr. in 1986, and again from 1987 to 1990.
 In between his clerkships, he was a Supreme Court of the United States Judicial Fellow, having been selected by then Chief Justice Warren Burger and the Judicial Fellows Commission.